OpenDSA/OpenDSA/RST/en/Glossary.rst

        to :term:`flush` when data in the buffer pool must be replaced by new data being read into a :term:`cache
        <caching>`.
+       Analogous to the :term:`move-to-front` heuristic for
+       maintaining a :term:`self-organizing list`.

    length
       In a :term:`list`, the number of elements.
 In a string, the